Steven McDonald: Personal life and death

 McDonald's wife, Patricia Ann "Patti" McDonald, was elected Mayor of Malverne on Long Island in March 2007.
 At the time of the shooting, they had been married for less than a year and Patti was pregnant with their son Conor, who followed his father's footsteps by joining the NYPD in 2010.
-Conor had attained the rank of Sergeant in the force by the time of his father's passing.
+Conor had attained the rank of Sergeant in the force by the time of his father's death.

-Steven McDonald died on January 10, 2017, at the age of 59, after having a heart attack a few days prior but died from his injuries.
+Steven McDonald died on January 10, 2017, at the age of 59, a few days after suffering a heart attack.
 He was given a full police funeral at St. Patrick's Cathedral with Cardinal Dolan presiding over the Mass.
 Thousands of civilians and law enforcement officers gathered inside and outside the cathedral to pay their final respects and goodbyes, and the Mass was broadcast on the city's PIX 11 out of respect for McDonald's legacy.
 Phillip Phillips, winner of the eleventh season of American Idol, was invited to the wake service and performed his hit song "Home" because it was one of McDonald's favorites, according to his son, Conor.

 Breaking the Cycle program

 McDonald further promoted his message of forgiveness following his shooting by founding Breaking the Cycle, a program promoting nonviolent conflict resolution.
-McDonald attended assemblies at high schools or middle schools and tell the students about his personal story of forgiveness.
+McDonald attended assemblies at high schools or middle schools to tell the students about his personal story of forgiveness.
 The program was started after McDonald traveled to Northern Ireland multiple times from 1997 to 1999 with his friends Mychal Judge and Johann Christoph Arnold to promote forgiveness in the wake of the conflicts there.

 Following his death, McDonald's wife and son have continued working with Breaking the Cycle by telling his story of forgiveness to students.

 Steven McDonald Extra Effort Award

 The New York Rangers of the National Hockey League (NHL) established the Steven McDonald Extra Effort Award in his honor following the 1987–1988 NHL season.
 McDonald would personally present a Ranger with a trophy and a $25,000 check (in the player's name) made out to the Steven McDonald Foundation.
+It is the only Rangers award voted for by the fans.